stakater/mto-docs/content/crds-api-reference/resource-supervisor.md

 ### Sleep at given cron schedule

-Applications will sleep at provided cron schedule, and will wakeup when resource supervisor is deleted
+Applications will sleep at provided cron schedule, and will wake up when resource supervisor is deleted

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1beta1